-People clueless as first J&K local body polls set to be held in 13 years
+J&K: Polling underway even as many voters remain clueless

-Srinagar, Oct 8: The first phase of urban local body (ULB) polls begin in Jammu and Kashmir today, but many here are "clueless" about the exercise with most of them complaining about not knowing their candidates or even when to vote.
+Srinagar, Oct 8: The first phase of urban local body (ULB) polls is underway in Jammu and Kashmir, but many here are "clueless" about the exercise with most of them complaining about not knowing their candidates or even when to vote.

 Shoaib Ahmad, a resident of Srinagar from an uptown locality, said people in his ward do not know who the candidates are this time.
 The summer capital of Jammu and Kashmir is going to vote in the first phase."Ask anyone here if they know who the candidates are.